John Hurt

 John Hurt had appeared in films like A Man For All Seasons (1966) and as Timothy Evans in 10 Rillington Place (1970), but became famous with his television performance in the same year as Quentin Crisp in The Naked Civil Servant.

-He was stunning as Crisp and also in his role as Caligula in the long-running television series of I Claudius (1976).
+He was excellent as Crisp and also in his role as Caligula in the long-running television series of I Claudius (1976).

 Notable screen appearances include Scandal and 1994, but his performances that won BAFTA awards and Oscar Nominations - Midnight Express and The Elephant Man - were stunning.